THOR-proj/TINT/README.md

 This is a fork of the base TINT repository, intended to be used for tracking and analysing large mesoscale objects in radar reflectivity images.
 Modifications made by Ewan Short while undertaking a PhD at the University of Melbourne.

+Below are some animations for example systems identified in the CPOL research radar record.
+Click on an animation to view at native resolution, or right click "save image as" to download.

 Example front fed trailing stratiform system.
 ![MINT](FFTS.gif "Demo")